unilincoln/RDM/training/discovery.md

 ### Figshare: [http://figshare.com/](http://figshare.com/)

 Figshare is a free, personal, social web service which allows researchers to publish all of their research outputs in seconds in an easily citable, sharable and discoverable manner.
-All data is persistently stored online under the most liberal Creative Commons licence.
+All data is persistently stored online under the most liberal [Creative Commons licence](http://creativecommons.org/licenses/).
 All research made publicly available gets allocated a DataCite DOI at point of publication, and figshare provides a tool for browsing and searching across all data stored within it.

 ### Registry of Research Data Repositories (re3data): [http://www.re3data.org/search/](http://www.re3data.org/search/)

-re3data.org is nother global registry of research data repositories, maintained by the [German Research Foundation)[http://en.wikipedia.org/wiki/Deutsche_Forschungsgemeinschaft} (*Deutsche Forschungsgemeinschaft*) and a number of research libraries and institutions in Germany.
+re3data.org is another global registry of research data repositories, maintained by the [German Research Foundation](http://en.wikipedia.org/wiki/Deutsche_Forschungsgemeinschaft) (*Deutsche Forschungsgemeinschaft*) and a number of research libraries and institutions in Germany.
 The registry uses icons to identify important characteristics of each data repository: access and licence conditions, technical standards, *etc.*

 ### UK Data Archive: [http://data-archive.ac.uk/](http://data-archive.ac.uk/)